Qasimabad, Hyderabad

 Qasimabad is a town/city in the western side of Hyderabad City in Sindh province of Pakistan.

-History

-Qasimabad Town/City is named after the Arab Invader Muhammad Bin Qasim who invaded Sindh and Multan.
-It was formed as an extension to the city of Hyderabad after the arrival of migrants from across the border after the 1947 independence of Pakistan, along with the town of Latifabad.

-The locals that lived in the town at its inception were ethnically of a mixed population but as the city experienced ethnic riots between Sindhis and Muhajir in the late 1980s.
-Widespread target killings and acts of ethnic cleansing were committed, the city got divided between the Sindhis and Muhajir with the former mainly settling in Qasimabad while the latter settling in Latifabad.
-Smaller scale hostilities still continue in the city.

 Settlement

 Qasimabad is a Sindhi majority Town.
 The Sindhis make up more than 99% of the population of the Town.
 Qasimabad is known as a Sindhi based town.
 Although it was formed after the town of Latifabad, it does not follow the numbered unit system for that town, but instead is based on the block system.

 The Town consists of the western part of the Hyderabad city and houses three of the most popular and biggest schools in the city: St Bonaventure's High School, The City School and Beaconhouse School System, The Science Foundation College & Academy, along with other popular schools such as: Bahria Foundation College, Agha Taj Muhammad High School, one of oldest schools in Qasimabad town, Eden Grammar School,Sindh Academy High School, St Mary's convent school, Khan Muhammad High School and Anne High School.